 I need my coffee!
 The folks at Ninth Street Espresso are hipsters in every sense.
 Coming from the coffee scene here in Vancouver, which hosts one of the most vibrant and hardcore coffee cultures in North America, Ninth Street offered a home away from home in the East Village.
 We went to the one on Ninth and hung for about an hour each morning.
 Heaven.

-We also enjoyed lunch at the Moma Cafe – high quality fare with a nice glass of white wine (a must at lunch when vacationing).
-We also discovered a pretty cozy little localvore wine bar in Nolita call Ten Bells.
-Packed with locals, this place was super coze to stop and enjoy a glass of wine and a few bites of local cheeses.
+We also enjoyed lunch at the Moma Cafe – high-quality fare with a nice glass of white wine (a must at lunch when vacationing).
+We also discovered a pretty cosy little localvore wine bar in Nolita call Ten Bells.
+Packed with locals, this place was super cosy to stop and enjoy a glass of wine and a few bites of local cheeses.

 Our trip was just what we needed – a quick getaway from kids and work life.
 I swear if I didn’t have such a great life here, I would live in Paris or New York – of course, if I could manage to make enough money – there is so much to see and do.
 I think to survive I would have to live in Brooklyn, which we also enjoyed with an afternoon coffee at El Beit (serving a West Coast coffee but not ours) and dinner in an old apothecary turned lively Italian joint.